Parents’ Association and Parent Forum

 We value open communication and consultation at Oratory Primary School and the school’s Parent Forum has been introduced in order to make it easier for parents to raise questions and make suggestions about the school.
 Our parent forum aims to represent the views of all parents and to be

 a voice to inform our school of the needs of children and families.
-Each half term, the parent reps from each class meet with Mrs Griffiths to raise questions, suggestions and concerns.
-Mrs Griffiths may also consult parents on future plans for the school.
+Each half term, the parent reps from each class meet with Mrs Steinart to raise questions, suggestions and concerns.
+Mrs Steinart may also consult parents on future plans for the school.
 The forum facilitates communication

 between parents/carers and staff and governors, offer a parent’s perspective on current policy and practice and input into decision making and planning for future provision.